amortensen/dots-protocol/draft-teague-dots-protocol.md

 If the filter list is empty, no filters are applied as part of the mitigation.

-If mitigation-id is omitted or if the mitigation-id value is 0, the DOTS server MUST return the list off global filters the DOTS client has previously added.
-Global filters submitted by a client are applied to all mitigations requested by a DOTS client, and are applied before any

 ### {+dataroot}/config

 The /config data channel endpoint on a DOTS server is a read-write resource through which a DOTS client may configure global signaling session behavior.

 #### GET {+dataroot}/config